Taomihog/unzipDNA_GPU/README.md

 ![image](reference/sm_DNA_unzipping_exp_schematics.png)

- a theoretical prediction of unzipping forces can be calculated from partition functin of the system.
+ a theoretical prediction of unzipping forces can be calculated from partition function of the system.
 The partition function $Z$ at a total extension of the system $z$ is

 $$Z(z) = \sum_{j=0}^{j_{max}}e^{-G(j,z)/kT}$$